pithynotes/ai-conversations/README.md

 ```
 python ai-gf.py
 ```
-- Interact with the AI-Girlfriend through the command-line interface. or Use the sample index.html.(index.html is a very basic code)
+- Interact with the AI-Friend through the command-line interface. or Use the sample index.html.(index.html is a very basic code)

 # Tech
 AI-Friend utilizes the following technologies and libraries: